 Día de los Muertos, otherwise known as Day of the Dead, is a traditional Mexican holiday that celebrates the lives of passed loved ones.
 The thousands-of-years-old Aztec-originated tradition is celebrated throughout Latin America every year with feasts, costumes, and sugar skulls.
-This year, the celebration is coming to Houston!
+Once again, Houston is holding a spectacular Día de los Muertos festival to honor the tradition!
 [Featured image via Shutterstock]

-On November 6, Houston will have the chance to get in on the celebration with a new, massive Día de los Muertos festival from 2 pm to 10 pm in Sam Houston Park at 1000 Bagby St., and parade in all its wonderful pageantry, beginning and ending in the same location, from 7 pm to 8 pm.
+On Saturday, November 5, Houston will have the chance to get in on the celebration with the second annual Día de los Muertos festival from 2 pm to 10 pm in Sam Houston Park at 1000 Bagby St., and parade in all its wonderful pageantry, beginning and ending in the same location, from 7 pm to 8 pm.

 The festival is set to feature a vibrant variety of live music, tasty concessions, arts & crafts galore, and more!
 From 7 – 8 pm in the evening, Houstonians can take part in the parade beginning at the corner of Allen Parkway and Bagby St. to witness a spectacular display of floats, festivity, and culture, as it moves through City Hall and areas in downtown.

 Organizers encourage the public to get involved with the festivities, asking only that any attire be authentic to the traditional celebration.

 Stay tuned for any details of additional Day of the Dead festivities!